NavyaTrilok/Convolutional-Neural-Network/README.md

-I have used Artificial Neural Network(ANN) using deep learning techniquest to predict the gender of the person in the image.
+I have used Convolutional Neural Network(CNN) using deep learning techniquest to predict the gender of the person in the image.

 I have used OpenCV library for image processing: To normalize the imput date